Mahcheekolas/Base64imagevault/README.md

 Getting Started

-1. Execute db.sql against a msql database
+1. Execute db.sql against a mysql database
 2. Update user and password values is config.php
 3. Upload all files to a web directory.
 4. Create an uploads/ directory.
 (For capturing a hard copy of the upload prior to base64 extraction)